Nikoloz Baratashvili

-Prince Nikoloz "Tato" Baratashvili (ნიკოლოზ ბარათაშვილი; 4 December 1817 – 21 October 1845) was a Georgian poet.
+Prince Nikoloz Baratashvili (ნიკოლოზ ბარათაშვილი; 4 December 1817 – 21 October 1845) was a Georgian poet.
 He was one of the first Georgians to marry modern nationalism with European Romanticism and to introduce "Europeanism" into Georgian literature.
 Due to his early death, Baratashvili left a relatively small literary heritage of fewer than forty short lyrics, one extended poem, and a few private letters, but he is nevertheless considered to be the high point of Georgian Romanticism.
 He was referred to as the "Georgian Byron".

 Biography

-Nikoloz Baratashvili, affectionately known as Tato (ტატო), was born in Tiflis (Tbilisi), Georgia's capital, which was then a principal city of Russian Transcaucasia.
+Nikoloz Baratashvili, affectionately known as Tato, was born in Tiflis (Tbilisi), Georgia's capital, which was then the principal city of Russian Transcaucasia.
 His father, Prince Meliton Baratashvili (1795–1860), was an impoverished nobleman working for the Russian administration.
 His mother, Ephemia Orbeliani (1801–1849), was a sister of the Georgian poet and general Prince Grigol Orbeliani and a scion of the penultimate Georgian king Erekle II.

-Baratashvili graduated, in 1835, from a Tiflis gymnasium for nobility, where he was tutored by Solomon Dodashvili, a Georgian patriot and liberal philosopher.
+In 1835, Baratashvili graduated from a Tiflis gymnasium for nobility, where he was tutored by Solomon Dodashvili, a Georgian patriot and liberal philosopher.
 The tragic quality of Baratashvili's poetry was determined by his traumatic personal life as well as the contemporary political situation in his homeland.
-The failure of the 1832 anti-Russian conspiracy of Georgian nobles, with which Baratashvili was a schoolboy sympathizer, forced many conspirators to see the independent past as irremediably lost and to reconcile themselves with the Russian autocracy, transforming their laments for the lost past and the fall of the native dynasty into Romanticist poetry.
-Shortage of money prevented Baratashvili from continuing his studies in Russian universities, while an early physical injury – his lameness – did not allow him to enter military service as he wished.
+The failure of the 1832 anti-Russian conspiracy of Georgian nobles, with which Baratashvili sympathized as a schoolboy, forced many conspirators to see the independent past as irremediably lost and to reconcile themselves with the Russian autocracy, transforming their laments for the lost past and the fall of the native dynasty into Romantic poetry.
+Shortage of money prevented Baratashvili from continuing his studies in Russian universities, while an early physical injury left him disabled and did not allow him to enter military service as he wished.
 Eventually, Baratashvili had to enter the Russian bureaucratic service and serve as an ordinary clerk in the Azerbaijani town of Ganja.
 The love of his life, Princess Ekaterine Chavchavadze, rejected him and married David Dadiani, Prince of Mingrelia.

-Baratashvili died of malaria in Ganja, unmourned and unpublished, at the age of 27.
-Baratashvili's influence was long delayed, but as the next generation of Georgian literati rediscovered his lyrics, he was posthumously published, between 1861 and 1876, and idolized.
-Baratashvili's reinterment from Ganja to Tbilisi in 1893 turned into a national celebration.
+Baratashvili died of malaria in Ganja at the age of 27.
+His influence was long delayed, but as the next generation of Georgian literati rediscovered his lyrics, he was posthumously published, between 1861 and 1876, and idolized.
+His reinterment from Ganja to Tbilisi in 1893 turned into a national celebration.
 Since 1938, his remains have lain in the Mtatsminda Pantheon in Tbilisi.
+A bridge and an avenue in Tbilisi are named after the poet, and his monument stands in the central district of the Georgian capital.